kmokstad/IFEM-PoroElasticity/README.md

 ### Getting the code

-This is done by first navigating to the folder in which you want IFEM installed and typing
+This is done by first navigating to a folder `<App root>` in which you want the application typing

     git clone https://github.com/OPM/IFEM-Elasticity Elasticity
     git clone https://github.com/OPM/IFEM-PoroElasticity PoroElasticity